tytydraco/yessleep/out/I_taught_myself_to_lucid_dream_but_now_I_cant_make_it_stop.md

 I laughed, freely.
 I was once again standing in the midst of my own creation, like a mad inventor.
-I turned around the survey the place, but when I looked back at Lydia, my joy was sapped away.
+I turned around to survey the place, but when I looked back at Lydia, my joy was sapped away.